Blue Pullmans: Models

-There have been several commercial models, of varying dimensional accuracy.

 Kitmaster produced an unpowered polystyrene injection-moulded model kit of car types 1, 4 and 6 at 00 scale.
 In late 1962, the Kitmaster brand was sold by Rosebud Dolls to Airfix and it is thought the tools were destroyed in a fire, so no further kits were produced.
-However, exampes can still be bought on eBay and the Kitmaster Collectors Club buys and resells built and unbuilt kits.
+However, examples can still be bought on eBay and the Kitmaster Collectors Club buys and resells built and unbuilt kits.

 From 1964 to 1967, Tri-ang (later Tri-ang Hornby) produced ready-to-run models of the type 2 power cars and the type 6 (first class) parlour car.

 No models of car types 3 or 5 were ever produced, though brass etchings to convert the window mouldings of Triang types are available, but very rare.

-In May 2010, Olivia's trains of Sheffield announced its intention to produce a ready-to-run model in association with Heljan models of Denmark.
+In May 2010, Olivia's Trains of Sheffield announced its intention to produce a ready-to-run model in association with Heljan models of Denmark.
 On Bachmann's announcement that it would be producing a model, the project was cancelled.

-In July 2010, Bachmann announced two Nanking blue versions of the Midland Pullman, with and without full yellow wrap-around ends.
+In July 2010, Bachmann Branchline announced two Nanking blue versions of the Midland Pullman, with and without full yellow wrap-around ends.
 The models were released in late 2012 correctly reproducing car types 1, 4 and 6.
+In December 2012, a British Railway Modelling review described the Bachmann model as having "exquisite detail".
 In June 2016, Bachmann released a collectors' edition of the Midland Pullman, which included a book about the Midland Pullman, written by Kevin Robertson, a reproduction menu card, a print of the artwork featured on the box, as well as a set of stewards and train crew figures.

-Graham Farish made an N gauge model in Nanking blue.
+In early 2013, Graham Farish introduced a British N gauge model in Nanking blue.
 In January 2018, Graham Farish announced planned production of versions of the Western Pullman in grey and blue livery, which was available by the following year.